ipbyrne/SwingKit/README.md

 We want to make sure the difference we see between which swings lead to what, is not due to random chance.
 A hypothesis test can tell us if the difference we see in the percentages is statistically significant, and whether the swing type variables and prefances are independent or not.

-To evaluate the statistical significance of our results, we will use a hypothesis test called the chi-square test.
-This test compares the counts observed in the data we’ve collected to the counts we would expect if there is no relationship between the variables.
+To evaluate the statistical significance of our results, we will use a hypothesis test called the chi-square goodness of fit test.
+This test is used to determine whether sample data is consistent with the hypothesized distribution.

 ### Chi-Squared Hypothesis Testing
 The first thing we must do is establish our Null Hypothesis.